Zaederx/zaederx/README.md

 [SimplyRotate-js](https://www.npmjs.com/package/simplyrotate-js) - simple pacakge to help make elements be rotated about their center.

-[SimplyCookie-js](https://www.npmjs.com/package/simplycookie-js) - simple package with a class to help generate cookie string for http headers.
+[SimplyCookie-js](https://www.npmjs.com/package/simplycookie-js) - simple package with a class to help generate cookie strings for http headers.

 Social: